That dollar amount results from a 13.7% increase from $391.6 billion five years earlier during 2021.

 Spain incurred the highest trade surpluses with the following countries.

-Among Spain’s trading partners that generate the greatest positive trade balances, Spanish surpluses with United Arab Emirates (up 86.7%), Australia (up 61.6%) and Greece (up 25.9%) grew at the fastest pace from 2023 to 2024.
+Among Spain’s trading partners that generate the greatest positive trade balances, Spanish surpluses with the United Arab Emirates (up 47.1%), Romania (up 46.9%) and Switzerland (up 40.7%) grew at the fastest pace from 2024 to 2025.

 These positive cashflow streams clearly indicate Spain’s competitive advantages with the above countries, but also represent key opportunities for Spain to develop country-specific strategies to optimize its overall position in international trade.